 These reports can be fine-tuned using available filters and can be exported as a CSV file.
 The ManageEngine MSA Management tool can be downloaded as part of the ManageEngine’s Free Active Directory tools.

-3. SolarWinds Access Rights Manager (ARM) FREE TRIAL: SolarWinds ARM is designed to assist IT and security administrators in managing and regulating user and service account access rights and permissions to systems and data across domains, which is an important step in protecting the organizations from cyber risks.
+3. SolarWinds Access Rights Manager (FREE TRIAL): SolarWinds Access Rights Manager (ARM) is designed to assist IT and security administrators in managing and regulating user and service account access rights and permissions to systems and data across domains, which is an important step in protecting the organizations from cyber risks.
 Its auditing and permissions management capabilities make it easy to analyze user authorizations, access permissions and Group Policy to give you a better visualization of who has access to what, and how and when they accessed it.

 Figure 4.0 Screenshot showing SolarWinds ARM dashboard